plantuml/word-template/README.md

 The Word template allows using PlantUML directly from MS Word 2010/2013 on Windows (32/64 bit) without need to alter document templates or edit VBA macro's.
 MS Word Version 2007 may work, but is not tested.

-Also tested in Word 2016, need to copy contents of "Word2016" folder.
+Also tested in Word 2016, need to copy contents of "Word_2016" folder.
--Updated 20190502: Now Word 2016 accepts SVG images, you can try generating them by selecting "Vector Graphics ON" on PlantUML tab's Preferences.
+*Updated 20190502: Now Word 2016 accepts SVG images, you can try generating them by selecting "Vector Graphics ON" on PlantUML tab's Preferences.

 # INSTALLATION
 First time: